eLearning & Distance Education

 - Contact your Howard College academic advisor.
 For guidance and assistance with developing and achieving your academic goals, contact an advisor in HC’s Academic Advising / Career Services office.

 - Login to your Blackboard course site at http://howardcollege.blackboard.com.
-Use your HC student ID number for both the username and password.

 - Read the course syllabus thoroughly; know what is expected of you in the class

 - Get comfortable with the course site; know how to access assignments, calendars and other requirements